14 IDEAS FOR BETTER

 Consistent term usage throughout the dialogue, on-screen text and the manual is very important.
 This ensures coherency, eases translation and helps avoid any misunderstandings.

-Translating jokes is never easy, and this is particularly the case with puns/wordplay and other language-specific jokes or references.
-So refrain from these types of jokes if possible – or at least bear in mind that any joke will have to work in all of your target languages!
+Translating language-specific references is never easy, and this is particularly the case with puns, idioms, jokes and other references.
+So refrain from these if possible – or at least bear in mind that any joke, idiom or reference will have to work in all of your target languages.

 • Check your lengths